Portland OR Chapter 7 Bankruptcy LawyerNWDRLF2022-03-23T09:40:43+00:00

 Most personal property.

 Some of these exemptions, like the retirement account exemption, is unlimited, so as long as the account meets qualifications, the entire amount is protected.
 But in most cases, a value cap applies.
 The Bankruptcy Code requires debtors to declare the asset’s as-is cash value or the “garage sale value.”
-This value is often much lower than the fair market value, so an experienced Vancouver WA bankruptcy lawyer can maximize your exemptions.
+This value is often much lower than the fair market value, so an experienced Portland OR bankruptcy lawyer can maximize your exemptions.

 Dischargeable Debts in a Chapter 7 Bankruptcy